-AMBAG's and the RTPA's 2019 Public Participation Plan (PPP) aims to give the public ample opportunities for early and continuing participation in critical transportation projects, plans, and decisions, and to provide full public access to key decisions.
-Engaging the public early and often in the decision making process is critical to the success of any transportation plan or program, and is required by numerous state and federal laws.
+AMBAG's and the RTPA's 2023 Public Participation Plan (PPP) aims to give the public ample opportunities for early and continued participation in critical transportation projects, plans, and decisions, and to provide full public access to key decisions.
+The goals set forth in the 2023 Public Participation Plan are to further equitable participation and decision-making regionally by utilizing effective and innovative public outreach methods.
+Engaging the public early and often in the decision-making process is critical to the success of any transportation plan or program and is required by numerous state and federal laws.

-Preparation of the 2019 Public Participation Plan
+Preparation of the 2023 Public Participation Plan

-AMBAG initiated development of the plan by compiling information from various MPO's research and federal transportation regulation.
-Consultation with our partner agencies on their existing public participation and policy decision making processes was conducted throughout the PPP Process.
-AMBAG and the RTPAs also consulted with interested parties at the federal, state, regional, and local level to identify opportunities for improving or building upon existing practices.
-The Draft 2019 Public Participation Plan will be circulated for public review and comment for minimum of 45 days.
+AMBAG initiated development of the plan by compiling information from various MPO's research and federal transportation regulations.
+Consultation with our partner agencies on their existing public participation and policy decision-making processes was conducted throughout the PPP Process.
+AMBAG and the RTPAs consulted with interested parties at the federal, state, regional, and local level to identify opportunities for improving or building upon existing practices.